Macro Calculator

 How are my macros calculated?

-First the calculator estimates your BMR with the Mifflin–St Jeor equation, multiplies by an activity factor to get your maintenance calories (TDEE), adjusts for your goal, then splits the calories 30% protein, 40% carbs, and 30% fat into grams.
+The calculator estimates your BMR using the Mifflin–St Jeor equation, multiplies by your activity factor to get your maintenance calories (TDEE), then adjusts for your goal (roughly −20% for fat loss, +15% for lean gain).
+Those adjusted calories are split into grams using a 30% protein, 40% carbohydrate, and 30% fat ratio.

 Should I eat the same macros every day?